 20 Interview Questions and Answers for Cyber-security Professionals

-Interviewing and hiring cybersecurity professionals can be more difficult than other types of technology professionals.
-Unless the hire is for a specific skill, like configuring routers or other appliances, a successful cybersecurity professional has to understand a wide variety of technology, be intellectually curious, and trustworthy.
+Interviewing and hiring information security/cybersecurity professionals can be more difficult than other types of technology professionals.
+Unless the hire is for a specific skill, like configuring routers or other appliances, a successful cyber security professional needs to understand a wide variety of technology, be intellectually curious, and trustworthy.

-In this article, I touch upon 20 important questions that aspiring cyber security professionals are likely to face in an interview – and which responses are the most effective.
+In this article, I touch upon 20 information security interview questions that aspiring cybersecurity professionals are likely to face in an interview—and which responses are the most effective.

-Interviewers would generally want to avoid blasé, typical questions that a candidate would have been able to practice, especially if they have been professionally coached while covering the major cybersecurity topics.
-Rather than start with asking for the usual short biography, these days most interviewers open with prompting the interviewee to -
+Interviewers generally want to avoid blasé, typical questions that a candidate would have been able to practice, especially if they have been professionally coached while covering the major cybersecurity topics.
+Rather than start with asking for the usual short biography, these days most interviewers open with prompting the interviewee to…

 “Tell me about your home network.”

-Although there is no right answer for this question, it helps the candidate relax, while pushing them off script.
+Although there is no right answer for this IT security interview question, it helps the candidate relax, while pushing them off script.
 From there, try probing into details and ask relevant questions about decisions.

 Understanding how a person thinks about cybersecurity is just as important as knowing about the controls.
 Following the discussion as to why the candidate made specific decisions, you are likely to be asked, “What is the goal of information security within an organization?”

 This helps the interviewer understand what you think about the role.
 Are you authoritarian and will be ready to stop the project because of a risk or is there a better way?
 This will also help them answer if the applicant is trustworthy.

 “What is the difference between threat, vulnerability, and a risk?”

 Any cybersecurity professional worth their salt should know the answer to this information security interview question.
 This is better than asking about your definition of cybersecurity because a good answer to this question calls for a deep understanding of the nature of cybersecurity.